-- Section 1.
-The City of Bexley accepts donation of the private street known as Columbia Place as platted in the Columbia Place subdivision recorded in Plat Book 58, Page 10 and platted in the Resubdivision of Reserve "A" of the Columbia Place subdivision recorded in Plat Book 61, Page 86 from the Columbia Place Association to the City of Bexley as and for public use and a public street, by General Warranty Deed in a form substantially similar as the General Warranty Deed attached hereto as Exhibit 1. - Section 2.
-The Mayor is authorized to do all acts and to execute all agreements and instruments appropriate or necessary to facilitate and carry out the donation and acceptance of the property and property interests identified in this ordinance, and to make any minor modifications to the instruments attached to this ordinance that are necessary to carry out the intent of this ordinance and the recording of the deed and any related easements.
+- The City of Bexley accepts donation of the private street known as Columbia Place as platted in the Columbia Place subdivision recorded in Plat Book 58, Page 10 and platted in the Resubdivision of Reserve "A" of the Columbia Place subdivision recorded in Plat Book 61, Page 86 from the Columbia Place Association to the City of Bexley as and for public use and a public street, by General Warranty Deed in a form substantially similar as the General Warranty Deed attached hereto as Exhibit 1. - The Mayor is authorized to do all acts and to execute all agreements and instruments appropriate or necessary to facilitate and carry out the donation and acceptance of the property and property interests identified in this ordinance, and to make any minor modifications to the instruments attached to this ordinance that are necessary to carry out the intent of this ordinance and the recording of the deed and any related easements.

 Section 3.
-This Ordinance shall become effective from and after the earliest period provided by law.
+This Ordinance shall become by law. ne effective from and after the earliest period provided

 Passed , 2021

-Lori Ann Feibel, President of Council
+Lori Ann Feibel, President of Counc il

-William Harvey, Clerk of Council
+Attest: Williar m Harvey, Clerk of Council

-Ben Kessler, Mayor
+Approved:, 2021

-First Reading:
+First Reading: Ben Kessler, Mayor

-Second Reading:
+Second Readi ng:

-Third Reading:
+Third Reading :

 Passed: